 - Salt.

-- Place the peeled tomatoes in a large bowl and crush with your hands.
-Next, allow a medium-sized saucepan or a non-metallic pot to heat under medium heat.
-Add the olive oil and slivered garlic.
+- Put the peeled tomatoes in a bowl and crush by hand.
+Then, heat a saucepan on medium, adding olive oil and slivered garlic.

 - Add more salt if needed, garnish with some thinly sliced basil leaves and serve.